 We Can Solve Poverty in the UK is JRF’s comprehensive strategy to tackle poverty in the UK.

-The North East Child Poverty Commission (NECPC) is a stakeholder group that believes that all children should have an equal chance in life and includes senior representatives from a range of public, private and voluntary sector organisations.
-It aims to be an effective lobbying, influencing and campaigning group that can help to build public support for actions that improve the lives of children living in poverty the region.
+- The North East Child Poverty Commission (NECPC) is a stakeholder group that believes that all children should have an equal chance in life and includes senior representatives from a range of public, private and voluntary sector organisations.

 - Turn2us is a national charity that helps people in financial hardship gain access to welfare benefits, charitable grants and support services.

 - A Poverty Proofing Tool for voluntary organisations, developed by Newcastle Council for Voluntary Service (CVS).